top of page

 Winnicott famously coined the term 'holding environment' to describe the experience of safety and support that constitutes a good therapeutic alliance with a patient.
 Psychological space is a phrase I have been using in recent years to capture the capacity of a patient to bear psychological tension long enough to resolve or find creative pathways to deal with matters that are troubling him or her.

 The following is a little vignette that emerged during a Ketamine-enhanced therapy session.
 The patient had participated in a number of ketamine sessions with us and was finding them very helpful for depressive symptoms.
 In this particular session, the patient was not quite her usual self.
-Characteristically she would be very still in her session in deep meditation.
+Characteristically, she would be very still in her session, in deep meditation.
 On this occasion, however, I noticed that she seemed mildly restless.
-When she began to massage her neck I lowered the music and asked what she was experiencing.
+When she began to massage her neck, I lowered the music and asked what she was experiencing.
 She reminded me of her previous neck surgery for a pinched nerve and said her pain was acting up a bit.

 Comments